wlg1/wlg1.github.io/index.md

 <a href="https://wlg1.notion.site/Experimental-Records-33ca6dad981343abb00a974a6c4e3607">Transformer Comparison Circuit Experiments</a>
 </b></p>

-Based on previous work that used techniques such as activation patching and dot product congruence [ Interpretability in the Wild, "An" Neuron, etc to be cited ], these experiments look, in large language models, for circuits which compare information, such as sizes.
+Based on previous work that used techniques such as causal tracing and dot product congruence [ Interpretability in the Wild, "An" Neuron, etc to be cited ], these experiments look, in large language models, for circuits which compare information, such as sizes.
 For the GPT-family of models, this work is currently investigating:
 <ul>
 <li> Adjective Identification Circuits </li>
 <li> Most Recent Subject Circuits </li>